Now get the smallest salary (the first in the list) and take the corresponding

 )

-, we see the names: Persons
+In scope1, we see the names: Persons, c,

-, all property names of class Person
+Cities, all property names of class Person and class

-as long as they are not present in both classes,
+City as long as they are not present in both classes,

 and they are not called "Persons", "c", nor "Cities".